 Pygmy hedgehogs are nocturnal and come out at night in the darkness to feed and when the darkness is not there they may be reluctant to come out to feed and as result will start to lose weight.

 Using the wrong heating such as heat lamp that emits light can confuse the pygmy hedgehog into thinking it’s still daylight and stop them from venturing out, so it’s important to use a ceramic heat emitter type heat lamp that only emits heat and not light to make sure the pygmy hedgehog comes out at night into darkness and not light.

-How do you know if your African Pygmy Hedgehog is pregnant?
+How do you know if your hedgehog is pregnant?

 One of the first symptoms of an impending pregnancy will be the female hedgehog showing signs of weight gain and looking a little plumper.
 If the female’s diet hasn’t changed, that is, she hasn’t been fed more fatty foods like insects regularly, then any weight gain could be attributed to pregnancy (as long as she’s been in contact with a male pygmy hedgehog).

 If this isn’t the case then the female hedgehog needs to be checked out by a veterinarian to ensure it’s not an illness or disease that’s causing the weight gain.